Gardening with Kids – Growing Vegetables Indoors

 About Greenhouse Seeds: You may have heard that you need special seeds for indoor gardening.
 Nope!
 The phrase “greenhouse seeds” usually refers to cannabis.

 About the author: Stacy Pessoney studied advertising, marketing and communications at the University of Alabama with a minor in dance.
 Stacy has garnered numerous awards for her essays, articles and short stories.
-She is well versed in various topics, including gardening, hose reel, lawn care and landscaping.
+She is well versed in various topics, including gardening, lawn care and landscaping.
 In her spare time, she loves hiking, kayaking, fishing, photography and exploring the outdoors with her family.

 “Herb gardens can be therapeutic, fragrant, beautiful and delicious.
 Planting an herb garden is easy and fun.
 You can grow it indoors or out.
 Even starting from seed, you can start to harvest your own fresh herbs within about a month.” – Stacy Pessoney

 Gardening & YOU: Gardening with Kids – Growing Vegetables Indoors